Best AnyDesk alternatives for Mac (Free & paid) — 8 top pic

 ❌ Only one function — downloading files

 HelpWire is geared towards remote assistance.
 It lets businesses and support teams connect with users or customers in real-time, providing much deeper and clearer assistance through remote desktop control and live chat.
 With customer support more important than ever, this remote access has never been more valuable.
-It provides a comprehensive dashboard that collates client messaging, secure connection, and other control essentials.
+It provides a comprehensive dashboard that collates client messaging, secure connections, and other control essentials.

 Wins: